 A guide to help you efficiently transfer big data between services

-As data about insights and sentiments become more abundant through various data ingestion sources, there’s a real need to design efficient mechanisms to deliver that data pertinently and reliably across applications and services to perform computations for data analytics, machine learning, and general persistence all while ensuring resiliency, and that consistency points of failures are mitigated.
+As insights and sentiments about data become more abundant through various data ingestion sources, there’s a real need to design efficient mechanisms.
+These would deliver that data pertinently and reliably across applications and services to perform computations for data analytics, machine learning, and general persistence.

 Having the means to move data in and out in an efficient and fast way has become vital to the success of critical decision making.
 In this article, we take a deep dive into principles and technology to keep in mind when you design and implement systems that need to handle big data transfer.
 At the end of this article, you will be well versed with techniques you can use to transfer big data from one location to another and build out truly scalable solutions.